openresty/lua-nginx-module/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

-Network I/O operations in user code should only be done through our Nginx APIs defined below, otherwise Nginx event loop may be blocked and performance may drop off dramatically.
-Small disk file operations can be done via Lua's standard `io` and `file` libraries but should be eliminated wherever possible because these also block the Nginx process.
-Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and its friends) are strongly recommended.
+Network I/O operations in user code should only be done through Nginx API calls as the Nginx event loop may be blocked and performance may drop off dramatically otherwise.
+Minor disk file operations may be done via Lua's standard `io` and `file` libraries but these should be avoided wherever possible as these also block the Nginx process.
+Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and its friends) is strongly recommended for maximum performance.

 ngx.arg
 -------